Numigi/gitoo/README.md

 ```

 * The first section downloads the code of the repo website from the branch 11.0.
 It also forces
-to be at a precise commit
+to be at a precise commit.
 * The second section shows how to apply patches

 **Applying Patch From File**